January 8, 2025

 4. Job Search Expenses

-If you were looking for a new job in your current occupation, you could deduct job search expenses.
-This includes costs for resumes, travel for interviews, and even hiring a career coach.
-However, this deduction is unavailable if you search for your first job or switch careers.
+If you are looking for a new job in your current field, you can deduct related expenses, including resume costs, travel expenses for interviews, and career coaching.
+However, this deduction doesn’t apply if you search for your first job or transition to a different career.

 Source: IRS Publication 529, Miscellaneous Deductions